erciitb/Microcon/README.md

-# Setting Up the PlayGround
+# Setting Up the Playground

 ## Prerequisites
 For implementing Gemini AI response text-to-speech, ensure you have the following: